-International express business has increased
+International express business grew again

-The international express business benefited in the reporting year, amongst other things, from the overall stabilisation of the economy, the increase in e-commerce and the growing importance of small and medium-sized enterprises in international trade.
-The strong growth of our TDI product compared with the market indicates that we maintained our position as global market leader.
+In the reporting year, the international express business again benefitted from e-commerce and the growing importance of small and medium-sized enterprises in international trade.
+The strong growth of our TDI product compared with the competition indicates that we have maintained our position as global market leader.

-Positive development in the Europe region
+Expanding our network in the Europe region

-Geared for growth in the Americas
+Improving service in the Americas region

-Reliable partner in the Middle East
+Reliable partner in the MEA region